 In the golf capital of Florida, many balls often end up in water hazards, like lakes or ponds.
 After being recovered and cleaned, these used balls, according to Golf.com, sell for as little as six cents wholesale and up to $1 or more retail.

 Golf.com says it’s a $200 million industry, and an experienced golf ball diver can make up to $100,000 per year.

 If you are an experienced diver, you can get started on this side hustle idea right away.
 If you aren’t a diver, there are methods for you to still collect golf balls efficiently and make a profit.

 Who’s done it: Golf diver Forest Rothchild makes between $650 and $900 in a single day recovering over 9,000 balls using his dive equipment.

-How to get started: If you have the resources to recover golf balls underwater, you can utilize companies such as Underwater Golf Ball Recovery, where you get paid for whatever you collect each week.
+How to get started: If you have the resources to recover golf balls underwater, you can utilize companies such as Underwater Golf Ball Recovery for this side hustle idea where you get paid for whatever you collect each week.

 You can get started with non-diving methods for under $50.
 For example, you can utilize a golf ball rake that has a long handle for reaching into ponds from shore.
 There’s also the “Golf Fisherman,” which you can toss out into ponds and pull back in using an attached rope.

 You may not collect as many golf balls as Forest Rothchild, but you can still bring in extra money.